 - Reporting: Most want to understand the compliance of their environment and see overall insights on patching needed to show that SLAs are being achieved.

-Selecting a new or replacement IT management or patch management system can be challenging.
+Selecting a new or replacement IT management or patch management software can be challenging.
 Many vendors appear to offer similar features.
 Here are a few tips to ease the selection process:

 - Cloud or on-premises: if the application is installed inside the corporate firewall, additional hardware and software may be involved.
 On-premises systems may struggle to patch devices outside the firewall.